pctechkid/LIST-OF-USEFUL-SITES/Awesome-Reddit.md

 * [r/Scholar](https://www.reddit.com/r/Scholar/) - *This subreddit is for requesting and sharing specific articles available in various databases*

 * [r/SoftwarePirates](https://www.reddit.com/r/SoftwarePirates) - *Discussion about software piracy*

+# Subreddits Related to Hoard/Archive

+* [r/DataHoarder](https://www.reddit.com/r/DataHoarder) - *This sub aims at bringing data hoarders together to share their passion with like minded people*

+* [r/Archiveteam](https://www.reddit.com/r/Archiveteam) - *Archive Team is a loose collective of rogue archivists, programmers, writers and loudmouths dedicated to saving our digital heritage*

+* [r/DHExchange](https://www.reddit.com/r/DHExchange) - *Exchange and Sharing sub for /r/DataHoarder*

+* [r/musichoarder](https://www.reddit.com/r/musichoarder) - *Home of the music hoarders and audiophiles who are looking to expand, archive or organize their music library*

+# Subreddits for Torrent/Trackers/Usenets

+* [r/torrents](https://www.reddit.com/r/torrents) - *Torrenting discussion and news*

+* [r/trackers/](https://www.reddit.com/r/trackers/) - *A subreddit for discussing public & private trackers*

+* [r/seedboxes](https://www.reddit.com/r/seedboxes) - *A place to discuss seedboxes and everything related to them*

+* [r/usenet](https://www.reddit.com/r/usenet) - *We are a thriving community dedicated to helping users old and new understand and use usenet*

+* [r/OpenSignups](https://www.reddit.com/r/OpenSignups) - *Open Signups - When Private Trackers Open Their Doors To he Public*

+* [r/Invites](https://www.reddit.com/r/Invites) - *This subreddit is to offer and request invites for private web services*

+* [r/UsenetInvites](https://www.reddit.com/r/UsenetInvites) - *Welcome to the usenet invites subreddit.
+Please feel free to request or offer invites to usenet indexers*